neoJINXD/Concordia-Projects/COMP 371/Assignment 1/readme.txt

 Controls are the same as defined in the assignemnt handout:

+Source code (.cpp and .h) are in VS2017/src and the shaders source files are in VS2017/assets/shaders

 Spacebar - Randomize Olaf's position
 U / J - Scale Olaf up and down respectively a / d - Rotates Olaf